AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ServiceLocator/UndoRedoService.md

 ServiceLocator.UndoRedoService Property
 =======================================
-AutomationML 2.1 APIGets the registered UndoRedo-Service.
+Gets the registered UndoRedo-Service.
 The actual registered UndoRedo-Service is located by the engine and used to push executed commands on the undo stack.
 If no UndoRedo-Service is registered executed commands are not pushed and cannot be undone.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)